 - Wipe the eye discharge gently away with a moist cloth every day

-- Long facial hair should be trimmed regularly especially around the eye area to avoid eye irritation
+- Trim any long facial hair regularly especially around the eye area to avoid eye irritation

 - Protect your dog’s eye when using shampoo or applying flea/tick repellents